cobriniklab/seuratTools/README.md

 ## Preprocess the seurat object

-seuratTools includes a handy function to preprocess the data that handles normalization and scaling required for downstream analysis.
+chevreulSeurat includes a handy function to preprocess the data that handles normalization and scaling required for downstream analysis.
 If needed, parameters can be specified by the user.